ManojChandran/Object_Oriented/Chapter 1 - Begining/README.md

 # Introduction

 Evolving complex systems and new challenges, are making life hell for coders.
+The industrial thrive for efficient and optimized code is evident, day by day complexity is increasing.
+To tackle this, coder has to keep up with changing terrain.
+This is not possible all times, most of the time coder is not provided enough time to address the issue.

-The thrive for efficient and optimized code is need of the times.
-To tackle this, strong basics and understanding core principle in writing code is needed.
-We need to understand the evolution of computer programming in general and rise of object oriented programming.
+Solution, go back basics.
+Clear understandings of core principle and strong basics in writing code is needed.
+When we understand our path correctly travel will be easy.
+We need to understand the evolution of programming in general and rise of programming concepts.

 # Everything has a beginning